Yadadri Thermal Power Plant

-Yadadri Thermal Power Plant is an upcoming 4000 megawatt, supercritical thermal power project coming up at Dameracherla, Nalgonda district in Telangana, India.
-The project is second largest in South India, at a cost of ₹25,099 crores (US$3.8 billion) and is expected to complete by October 2021 in a phased manner.
-The state-owned Telangana Power Generation Corporation Limited (TGGENCO) is building the 5 x 800 mega thermal power station, built on 2800 acres near Veerlapalem Village in Nalgonda District, the second mega project announced by the Telangana government after Bhadradri Thermal Power Plant.
+Yadadri Thermal Power Plant is an operational 2400 megawatt, supercritical thermal power plant situated in Dameracherla, Nalgonda district in Telangana, India.
+Two more units of 800 MW each are under construction here.
+The project is second largest in South India, at a cost of ₹25,099 crores (US$3.8 billion) and was earlier expected to complete by October 2021 in a phased manner.
+The state-owned Telangana Power Generation Corporation Limited (TGGENCO) is operating the current 3x 800 mega thermal power station, built on 2800 acres near Veerlapalem Village in Nalgonda District, the second mega project announced by the Telangana government after Bhadradri Thermal Power Plant.

 History

 Chief Minister of Telangana, K. Chandrashekar Rao laid the foundation stone for the project on 8 June 2015 at Veerlapalem village, Dhamacherla mandal.
 The name was rechristened from Damaracharla Thermal Power Plant as Yadadri.

 The Project

 The BHEL order, the largest ever in India for the company, includes design, supply, erection and commissioning of project on EPC basis.
 The project completion is executed on fast track basis within 36 months for first two units and balance three units in 48 months from October 2017.
 This is the biggest project executed by BHEL.